cwru-robotics/cwru_ariac/cwru_ariac/README.md

 **CameraEstimator**: watching camera updates keep tracking parts, multi-instance of camera is allowed (Tested)

-**SensorManager**: Provides interface for both camera and laser scanner, and combine information from different sources (Done, Not tested)
+**SensorManager**: Provides interface for both camera and laser scanner, and combine information from different sources (Tested)

 **BinManager**: Maintain each bin cells and provide temporary location for parts, can hold its camera and use camera information for the update.